ibm-cloud-architecture/refarch-eda/docs/methodology/readme.md

 Events can be created by commands, by external systems (including IOT devices), they can be triggerred by processing of other events or by some period of elapsed time.
 When an event is repeated or occurs regularly on a schedule, it is often useful to note that by drawing a clock or calendar icon in the corner of the sticky note.

-As the event are identified and sequenced into a time line, you will often find that there are multiple independent  subsequences which are not directly coupled to each other but occur in overlapped periods of time.
-These parallel event streams can be addresswed by putting them into separate **swimlanes**  - delineated using horizontal blue painter's tape.
+As the events are identified and sequenced into a time line, you will often find that there are multiple independent subsequences which are not directly coupled to each other and represent different perspectives of the system, but occur in overlapped periods of time.
+These parallel event streams can be addressed by putting them into separate **swimlanes**  - delineated using horizontal blue painter's tape.
 As the events are organized into a timeline ( possibly with swim lanes) it will be possible to identify **pivotal events** .
 Pivotal events indicate major changes in the domain and often form the boundary between one phase of the system and onother.
 Pivotal events will typically separate (a [bounded context](https://martinfowler.com/bliki/BoundedContext.html) in DDD terms).
 Pivotal events are identified with vertical blue painters tape (crossing all the swimlanes).

 An example of a section of a completed event time line with pivotal events and swimlanes is shown below.
-This example comes from the Container Shipping example of an event Storming session and is discussed in more detail in [Container Shipment Analysis example](https://github.com/ibm-cloud-architecture/refarch-kc/blob/master/analysis/readme.md) .

 <img src="evt-stm-pivotalevt.png" width="700">